akumar901/ionresolver/README.md

 Companion package to [chemresolver](https://github.com/akumar901/chemresolver-).
-`chemresolver` resolves compound **names** to structures. `ionresolver` resolves observed **ions** to identities — and reports how much each identity is worth trusting.
+`chemresolver` resolves compound **names** to structures. `ionresolver` resolves observed **ions** to identities, and reports how much each identity is worth trusting.

 ---